Efficient Attention via Pre-Scoring: Prioritizing Informative Keys in Transformers: Conclusion

 \section{Conclusion}

-In this work, we proposed a novel pre-scoring mechanism that integrates clustering-based key selection methods to improve hierarchical attention mechanisms.
-By selectively prioritizing informative keys, we overcome limitations of HyperAttention's uniform residual sampling, achieving significant perplexity improvements (from 12 down to 8.3) and computational efficiency advantages over FlashAttention.
-Empirical results across language models and vision transformers validate our method’s effectiveness and generality.
+We introduced a pre-scoring mechanism that adds a query-independent importance prior to hierarchical attention.
+By selectively prioritizing informative keys, we overcome limitations of HyperAttention's uniform residual sampling, achieving significant perplexity improvements and computational efficiency advantages over FlashAttention\cite{dao2022}.
+Empirical results across both models validate our method’s effectiveness and generality.
 Mathematically, we also used planted-subspace model to prove that our clustering-based scoring is as powerful as leverage score pre-scoring for natural models.
-Our work motivates the study of a wide variety of scoring mechanisms that go far beyond the initial use of leverage scores in \cite{kannan2024}.
-Future research directions may include:

-(1) Investigating adaptive pre-scoring strategies dynamically tailored during training, (2) Extending the pre-scoring paradigm to other Transformer variants beyond language modeling, such as multimodal and cross-modal architectures, and (3) Further optimization of clustering or leverage-scoring algorithms to minimize computational overhead, enhancing applicability in practical scenarios.